JPMorgan Chase & Co. Boosts Group 1 Automotive (NYSE:GPI) Price Target to $210.00

-Group 1 Automotive (NYSE:GPI – Get Rating) had its price objective boosted by equities researchers at JPMorgan Chase & Co. from $200.00 to $210.00 in a report issued on Monday, Benzinga reports.
-The firm presently has a “neutral” rating on the stock.
-JPMorgan Chase & Co.‘s price objective would indicate a potential upside of 18.25% from the company’s current price.
+Group 1 Automotive (NYSE:GPI – Get Rating) had its price target upped by JPMorgan Chase & Co. from $200.00 to $210.00 in a research note released on Monday, Benzinga reports.
+The firm currently has a neutral rating on the stock.

-A number of other analysts have also weighed in on GPI.
-Morgan Stanley decreased their target price on shares of Group 1 Automotive from $160.00 to $142.00 and set an “underweight” rating on the stock in a report on Thursday, July 14th.
-StockNews.com lowered shares of Group 1 Automotive from a “strong-buy” rating to a “buy” rating in a report on Saturday, July 30th.
+GPI has been the topic of a number of other research reports.
+Morgan Stanley dropped their price objective on Group 1 Automotive from $160.00 to $142.00 and set an underweight rating on the stock in a report on Thursday, July 14th.
+StockNews.com cut Group 1 Automotive from a strong-buy rating to a buy rating in a report on Saturday, July 30th.

 Group 1 Automotive Stock Performance

-In other news, SVP Frank Grese sold 910 shares of the stock in a transaction on Friday, May 13th.
+In other Group 1 Automotive news, VP Michael David Jones sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, June 8th.
+The stock was sold at an average price of $181.49, for a total value of $181,490.00.
+Following the sale, the vice president now owns 12,972 shares of the company’s stock, valued at approximately $2,354,288.28.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In related news, VP Michael David Jones sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, June 8th.
+The stock was sold at an average price of $181.49, for a total transaction of $181,490.00.
+Following the transaction, the vice president now directly owns 12,972 shares of the company’s stock, valued at approximately $2,354,288.28.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, SVP Frank Grese sold 910 shares of the firm’s stock in a transaction dated Friday, May 13th.
 The shares were sold at an average price of $185.86, for a total value of $169,132.60.
-Following the transaction, the senior vice president now owns 21,714 shares of the company’s stock, valued at approximately $4,035,764.04.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-In related news, VP Michael David Jones sold 1,000 shares of the stock in a transaction on Wednesday, June 8th.
-The shares were sold at an average price of $181.49, for a total transaction of $181,490.00.
-Following the transaction, the vice president now owns 12,972 shares of the company’s stock, valued at approximately $2,354,288.28.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, SVP Frank Grese sold 910 shares of the stock in a transaction on Friday, May 13th.
-The shares were sold at an average price of $185.86, for a total transaction of $169,132.60.
-Following the transaction, the senior vice president now directly owns 21,714 shares in the company, valued at approximately $4,035,764.04.
+Following the transaction, the senior vice president now directly owns 21,714 shares in the company, valued at $4,035,764.04.
 The disclosure for this sale can be found here.
 Insiders own 3.80% of the company’s stock.

 Hedge Funds Weigh In On Group 1 Automotive